 Test cross between the pea plants having round, yellow seed with the wrinkled, green seed.

-After performing such dihybrid cross, Mendel concluded that the segregation of the seed colour is independent of the seed shape, which will result in the evolution of new characters and some parental characters in the offsprings.
+After performing such a dihybrid cross, Mendel concluded that the segregation of the seed colour is independent of the seed shape.
+It results in the evolution of new characters and some parental characters in the offsprings.

 Initially, Mendel’s theory faced many controversies and rejections and not accepted by many scientists.
 The Mendel experiment became successful when T.H.
 Morgan and his co-workers compared the Mendelian model with the chromosomal model of inheritance.

 They concluded that the chromosomes are the actual carriers of such discrete factors, what we now call genes.
 Mendelism is one of the popular theory in genetic science that explain the factors of inheritance.